Lyd-W/gamers-guild/README.md

 ## Project Overview

 Gamers Guild is a full stack Django web application designed to bring gamers together within a shared, community-driven platform.
-The application enables users to browse a curated collection of games, explore detailed game pages, and engage with other users through interactive features such as comments and reviews.
+The application enables users to browse a curated collection of games, explore detailed game pages, and engage with other users through interactive features such as reviews.

 The platform prioritises clarity, usability, and meaningful interaction, avoiding unnecessary complexity or distractions.
 By focusing on community-driven content rather than algorithm-heavy recommendations, Gamers Guild encourages users to share experiences, discover new games organically, and contribute to a collaborative environment.